Daniel-Rolen/HopeHub/README.md

 ## Features

-- Automatically plays video and audio files in a loop
+- Attempts to play video and audio files in a loop (currently experiencing synchronization issues)
 - Supports multiple video and audio formats (mp4, webm, mp3, ogg, wav)
 - Minimalist design with a full-screen video player
 - Fallback to audio-only playback when no video is available